 The FDA provides suggestions for the safe disposal of unused medications.
 These include:

 - Take-back programs offered by authorized DEA collectors

 - Disposing of a ground-up medication mixed into dirt or coffee grounds — it should be sealed in a container or plastic bag

 - Recycling facilities — for inhalers or empty pill bottles

 If you follow the steps on the second bullet point, the container or sealed bag can be thrown in the trash.
 Once you’ve identified an unknown pill, be sure to follow the FDA guidelines for its proper use or safe disposal.

 Support For Medication Addictions

-Are you struggling to identify pills in your home due to a prescription medication addiction or abuse problem?
-At FHE Health, our compassionate team of professionals is ready and able to help.
-Together, we can develop a treatment plan to change your life for the better.
-Call us today at (844) 299-0618 to find out more.
+Are you struggling with pill identification in your home due to a prescription medication addiction or abuse problem?
+At FHE Health, our compassionate team of healthcare professionals may be able to help.
+Together, we can develop a treatment plan to help you get your life back on track.
+Call us today at (833) 596-3502 to find out more.